-The mains cable must have a minimum conduction section of $3 \times 1.5 \text{ mm}^2$ and comply with the CEI 60227 or CEI 60245 standards.
-Its external diameter must be between 7 and 10mm inclusive so as to be well held in the cable gland provided for this cable.
-The green/yellow conductor must only be used for the ground connection.
+The mains cable must have a minimum conductor size of $3 \times 1.5 \text{ mm}^2$ and comply with IEC standard 60227 or 60245.
+Its external diameter must be between 7 and 10 mm so that it is held firmly in the cable gland provided for this cable.
+The green/yellow conductor must only be used for the earth connection.